Uni-MMMU: A Massive Multi-discipline Multimodal Unified Benchmark: The Uni-MMMU

 \begin{itemize}[leftmargin=10pt,topsep=0pt] \item \textbf{Image Accuracy} (\texttt{image\_acc}).
-The generated diagram with auxiliary lines is evaluated by Qwen2.5-VL-72B~\citep{bai2025qwen2_5_vl}, which receives (1) the original figure, (2) the textual auxiliary line instructions, (3) the ground-truth auxiliary line figure, and (4) the model’s generated figure.
+The generated diagram with auxiliary lines is evaluated by the open-weights Qwen2.5-VL-72B~\citep{bai2025qwen2_5_vl}, which receives (1) the original figure, (2) the textual auxiliary line instructions, (3) the ground-truth auxiliary line figure, and (4) the model's generated figure.
 It returns a binary correctness score, tolerating minor stylistic differences but not geometric errors.